Concepts and Tools for a New American Science Policy

 How, that is, can science be a force for social betterment in an era of fierce political conflict, profound social challenges, and tight budgets?
-For more than a decade, the Consortium for Science, Policy, and Outcomes (CSPO) at Arizona State University has been developing knowledge and methods, cultivating public discourse, and fostering policies designed to help decision-makers and institutions grapple with the problems of a complex world.
+For nearly two decades, the Consortium for Science, Policy & Outcomes has been developing knowledge and methods, cultivating public discourse, and fostering policies designed to help decision-makers and institutions grapple with the problems of a complex world.
 We are reconsidering and reimagining science and technology policy from the bottom up, to better contribute to society’s pursuit of prosperity, health, and opportunity.

 To that end, CSPO has developed Concepts and Tools for a New American Science Policy.
-This executive training program for early career science and technology practitioners is built around ten modules that explore different aspects of a renewed and reinvigorated science policy.
+This executive training program for early career science and technology practitioners is built around twelve modules that explore different aspects of a renewed and reinvigorated science policy.
 Topics range from strengthening connections between researchers and the public to the role that science plays in confronting and managing uncertainty.
-The program is presented on 10 consecutive Saturdays, in a convenient downtown Washington, DC location.
+The program is presented on Fridays, in a convenient downtown Washington, DC location.

 Why a New American Science Policy?